byterubpay/byterub-site/_posts/2017-04-09-overview-and-logs-for-the-dev-meeting-held-on-2017-04-09.md

 **\<rehrar>** I agree that design 2 is a bit sterilized.
 **\<anonimal>** Old people need to be able to use this too.
 Old people don't like to read most of the time because fonts are too small and if they are computer illiterate they don't know how to zoom.
 **\<anonimal>** Technical illiteracy = most of planet earth.
-**\<xmr\_eric>** Websites are absolutely about a main goal first.
+**\<btr\_eric>** Websites are absolutely about a main goal first.
 That's what good design is about.
 Funneling people into a path that they already want to go.
 Eg "What is this ByteRub thing?"
 **\<pero>** that argument is pointless anonimal
 **\<pero>** old people that are actively using the internet have learned how to deal with those issues
 **\<fluffypony>** anonimal: old people aren't going to use ByteRub, they'll use some L2 or L3 system on top of it